Azure/aad-pod-identity/README.md

 kubectl apply -f https://raw.githubusercontent.com/Azure/aad-pod-identity/master/deploy/infra/deployment.yaml
 ```

+> Important: For AKS clusters with limited [egress-traffic], Please install pod-identity in `kube-system` namespace using the [helm charts].

 ### 2. Create an Azure Identity

 Run this [Azure CLI] command, and take note of the `clientId` and `id` values it returns: